smallangi/AllAboutUnstructuredData/Profilematch/README.md

 ## Note
 Code needs to be updated with the following
-- Use JSON mode to generate JSON file.
-Also use Structured Outputs so that we can generate text based on pre defined schema
+- We used JSON mode to generate JSON file while extracting profile info from image. we can also use Structured Outputs so that we can generate text based on pre defined schema
 - You may run into content_policy_violation while generating images using Dall-e-3.
+- You can use Cosine similarity to identify most similar matches.

 ## Contributors
 - Kagey Pearson